MelvinOlaverria/Personal-Website/README.md

 The technologies used in this project were as follows.

 - **HTML** to markup the content as best as possible through semantic tags, as well as great web interlinkage of the pages.
-- **CSS** to style every facest of the content.
+- **CSS** to style every facet of the content.
 From background images, linear gradients, grids, flexbox, etc.
 - **JavaScript** for the carousel in the About Me page, to cycle through 3 images at an interval of 3 seconds.
 - **Bootstrap** for a responsive navigation, but also some custom styles were added.
 - **Adobe XD** to create the wireframes.